 The holiday season is here and it also coincides with the HBCU tailgating season.
 Why not experience the best of both worlds with an HBCU Friendsgiving where you enjoy a great meal and networking with your fellow HBCU alum.
-To help you plan your Friendsgiving on the fly, we have tips for networking during the holiday season along with inspiration for pulling your HBCU Friendsgiving together with help from Cracker Barrel catering.
+To help you plan your Friendsgiving on the fly, we have tips for networking during the holiday season along with inspiration for pulling your HBCU Friendsgiving together.

 HBCU Tablescape: I love decorating a fall tablescape, especially for Thanksgiving.
 Even when I host a Friendsgiving, I truly enjoy adding fall decor to my home.
-I adore these salt and pepper shakers and holiday table napkins that are available at Cracker Barrel.
+I adore these salt and pepper shakers and holiday table napkins.
 They paired perfectly with some of my family heirlooms and pieces I collected through my favorite antique shops.

 HBCU Inspired Appetizer Bar: An appetizer bar is a great way to ensure your table has enough elbow room and another networking space for your guests.
 To increase networking have a place for guests to place their business cards as well as leave tips for HBCU networking.
 Who doesn’t love networking while eating their favorite holiday sides?
 I like to cheat and start with a little pecan pie because sweets make for better conversation, right?